Skip to Main Content

 The 15 acres now known as the Botanical Garden of the Piedmont used to be The City of Charlottesville’s leaves and mulch site.
 A great deal has changed since the cleanup began in 2019.
 With the removal of kudzu, English ivy, and other invasive plant species, as well as a stream restoration project, natural balance is returning to the area.
 When this restoration work is completed, The Garden will have mixed hardwood forests, an alluvial forest, a shady meadow, and an early successional woodland.

 The Garden is no ordinary botanical garden.
 Instead of paved walkways between manicured flower beds, visitors walk on a mulch path through a forest of mature trees.
 Planting choices are not based on aesthetics; instead, they are made to support a healthy, native habitat.
-Infrastructure is placed with respect for the existing landscape with seating throughout the area is made from downed trees at the site.
+Infrastructure is placed with respect for the existing landscape, with seating throughout the area made from downed trees at the site.

 Forty tree species, including a rare healthy butternut, and native plants have hosted bird species such as yellow-bellied sapsucker, swamp sparrow, acadian flycatcher, and golden-crowned kinglet.
 Spring and fall migrations bring in an assortment of warblers, orioles, and other neotropical migrants.
 Bird and bee houses have been placed in strategic locations, providing safe homes for eastern bluebirds and mason bees.
 Pollinators, avian and insect alike, work diligently to ensure the next generation of flowers will be ready when they return in spring.
 Butterfly species commonly seen here include monarch, tiger swallowtail, pearl crescent, and common buckeye.